akshat-jjain/Google-Cloud-Traning/GSP-319:Build-a-Website-on-Google-Cloud-Challenge-LabREADME.md

 cd ~/monolith-to-microservices/monolith
 npm start
 ```
+> Don't forget to replace Values

-Next, enable the Cloud Build API and submit a build named `fancytest` with a version of `1.0.0` using the following commands:
+Next, enable the Cloud Build API and submit a build named `Use Your Image Name` with a version of `1.0.0` using the following commands:
 ```
-gcloud services enable cloudbuild.googleapis.com gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/fancytest:1.0.0 .
+gcloud services enable cloudbuild.googleapis.com gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/IMAGE_NAME:1.0.0 .
 ```
 In the Cloud Console, navigate to **Cloud Run** and wait for the successful build of the container.